DanilBorchevkin/sw_netcdf_air/README.md

 On this link - NCEP Reanalysis pressure - ftp://ftp.cdc.noaa.gov/Datasets/ncep.reanalysis/pressure/. ***This script works only with air.yyyy.nc files!***

 ## Scheme of the result data
-For result file used CSV ASCII file (delimeter - ",").
+For result file used CSV ASCII file (delimeter - "    " - 4x space).
 Columns writes as following:

 1. Time in human readable format
 2. Temp of air, degK
 3. Level, mBar
-4. Latitude
+4. Latitude, deg
-5. Longitude
+5. Longitude, deg

 ## Feedback